Here's what we know about the new Covid-19 variant found in Colorado - KRDO

 Here’s what we know about the new Covid-19 variant found in Colorado

-The first known case of the new Covid-19 variant was discovered in Colorado Tuesday, according to state health officials.
+The United States’ first known case of the new Covid-19 variant was discovered in Colorado Tuesday, according to state health officials.

 The variant, called B.1.1.7, has been linked to the United Kingdom.
-The Colorado man who was infected is in his 20s, is isolating in Elbert County and appears to have no travel history, according to Gov. Jared Polis.
+The Colorado man who was infected is in his 20s, is isolating and appears to have no travel history, according to Gov. Jared Polis.

-No close contacts of the man have been identified yet, but health officials are working on contact tracing, Polis said.
+That man had been working at an assisted living facility in Elbert County.
+Health officials suspect, but have yet to confirm, that another man who worked there also came down with the variant, the county’s public health director said Wednesday.

+It looks like other states will soon follow in reporting variant cases, according to Dr. Atul Gawande, a member of the Biden-Harris Transition COVID Advisory Board and a surgeon at Brigham and Women’s Hospital.

 Here’s what we know about the new Covid-19 variant: